 Use the internet to find out other people's views on pianos and the different kinds available.
 Decide whether you want a digital or acoustic instrument.
 YouTube can be invaluable here.

 Seek out a retailer who sells both (a busy Saturday afternoon is not ideal!).
 Try them, compare them, don't be afraid to talk to a member of staff - it's what they are there for.
+If you live in the south east of Devon, Musicroom is useful place to visit.
+They are on Sidwell Street in Exeter (just along from John Lewis - opposite side of road).

 Don't buy one at your first visit, even if there's a special offer you can't refuse.